 At the end of the term, the departmental committee for the evaluation of teaching will assign you a grade based on the evaluation of your teaching by your students and the person in charge of your course.
 If your grade is less than satisfactory, the department chairperson will meet with you to see what can be done to improve your teaching.

-The department has established an award in recognition of exceptional graduate student teaching.
+The Department has established the Myron P. Garfunkel Excellence in Teaching Award in recognition of exceptional graduate student teaching.
 This award is given to one or two graduate student teachers on the basis of recommendations from the teaching evaluation committee and others.

 Teaching A Department Course!

 Teaching Assistants who have an excellent student record and excellent teaching evaluations may be offered the opportunity to teach a Summer Session I or II (6 week) introductory course.
-In early February, the Department Chair's assistant will announce any openings to the graduate students.
+In some instances, the opportunity could be made available in either the fall or spring term.
+In early February, the Department Chair's assistant will announce any summer session openings to the graduate students.
 Interested parties will be evaluated, meet with the Chair, and in some cases, perform a mock lecture.
 Decisions will be made relatively quickly.
 Those chosen to teach will be assigned as Teaching Fellows, if not already a TF.
 In addition to meeting with the Department Chair as a group, these students will be required to attend a few brief workshops (typically held in late April and early May by CIDDE.
 This information will be provided to you by the Graduate Administrator.

-According to University regulations, you are not to work over 20 hours, on the average, in a week.
+According to University regulations, you are not to work over 20 hours, on the average, per week.
 This includes contact hours, preparation time, office hours, grading, proctoring, and time in the Resource Room.
-It does not include time in English remedial instruction, nor time in teaching practice.
+It does not include time in English remedial instruction, nor time in teaching practice, PHYS 2997.

 Normally a full TA assignment consists of: